The de Sitter swampland conjectures in the context of Chaplygin-inspired inflation

 so that at the end of inflation $\epsilon_{\phi} \sim |\eta_{\phi}| \sim1$.
 It is remarkable that the conditions for the onset of inflation match the observational results \cite{PDG2022}

 and

 which are incompatible with the requirements on $c_2$ and $c_3$.

-However, this incompatibility can be alleviated or resolved if one considers multi-field inflationary backgrounds which follow curved, non-geodesic trajectories in field space \cite{Achucarro} and also if one considers the presence of a significant dissipation in the context of warm inflationary models \cite{Berera} for one \cite{mkr,bkr} or any number of scalar fields \cite{BS22}.
+However, this incompatibility can be alleviated or resolved if one considers multi-field inflationary backgrounds which follow curved, non-geodesic trajectories in field space \cite{Achucarro} and also if one considers either excited initial states for tensor perturbations \cite{Ashoorioon}, chaotic inflation on the brane \cite{Lin}, or a significant dissipation in the context of warm inflationary models \cite{Berera} for one \cite{mkr,bkr} or any number of scalar fields \cite{BS22}.

 The generalized Chaplygin gas model has been originally proposed to unify dark matter and dark energy by resorting to a fluid with an exotic equation of state

 where $p$ is the isotropic pressure, $\rho$ is the energy density, $A$ a positive constant, and $0< \alpha \leq 1$.
 The original Chaplygin gas model corresponds to $\alpha=1$.
 It is well known that this equation of state has many interesting features \cite{Kamen,Bilic,BBS}.
 The support of the Chaplygin equation of state $(\alpha=1)$ is a Born-Infeld action that describes a brane \cite{Bilic} which can be parametrised through the action of a complex \cite{Bilic,BBS} or a real scalar field \cite{Kamen,BSST}.